-The tenancy set up fee includes the cost of referencing - which will cover checking your credit status, previous employer, current or past landlords, and taking into account any other information to help us assess the affordability and suitability of your tenancy application.
-The fee also includes a contribution to the cost of preparing a Tenancy Agreement.
+The tenancy set up fee includes the cost of referencing — which will cover checking your credit status, previous employer, current or past landlords, and taking into account any other information to help us assess the affordability and suitability of your tenancy application.
+The fee also includes a contribution towards the cost of preparing a Tenancy Agreement.

 After a viewing and when you have decided to apply for the property.
 We will provide you with a Tenancy Fee Declaration form which lists the services we provide and the fees that are payable.
 You will then be asked for your tenancy set up payment, which will be offset against the total amount payable on the day you sign the Tenancy Agreement and move into your new home.
 Should you need a guarantor there will be an additional fee payable for referencing which needs to be paid at the same time as the tenancy set-up fee.

 Any additional fees that may be applicable to you will be collected on the day that you sign your Tenancy Agreement along with your rental and security deposit payment.
 Tenants are required to pay outstanding rent/deposit monies and sign their tenancy paperwork between Monday and Friday.
 Tenants wishing to do this on a Saturday will be required to pay an additional administrative fee.